 A couple other names were tossed around, like Ogre Studios and Midnight Studios.
 But one weekend, Allen came into the office with a brilliant, one word title.
 They pulled some quick searches to see if the term was taken, and luckily, the results came clean.
 So overnight, Mike and Allen’s steadily-rising studio changed from Silicon and Synapse to Blizzard Entertainment.

 Crazy, huh?
 We’re already an article into Mike’s career, and we haven’t begun to start on his most famous games!
 What do you think?
 Were you ever familiar with Blizzard before they became, well… Blizzard?
 Did you play The Lost Vikings back in the day?
-Let us know and stay tuned for Part 2!
+Let us know, and be sure to go read part 2!